noodlespan/helix/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `helixd` for your own use.
+You can ignore this section if you are building `tcashd` for your own use.

-helixd/helix-cli binaries are not included in the helix-Qt.app bundle.
+tcashd/tcash-cli binaries are not included in the tcash-Qt.app bundle.

-If you are building `helixd` or `helix-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `tcashd` or `tcash-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: